-Individual subjects are also offered for all approved programs (see Admissions Representative for details).
-Financial Aid is not available for individual subjects.
+Individual subjects are offered for some approved programs.
+(See an admissions representative for details.)
+Financial aid is not available for individual subjects.
 Upon successful completion of an individual subject, students will receive a Certificate of Completion identifying the nature of the subject and stating the number of clock/credit hours completed in the individual subject.